 Surrey Open Data

-Surrey’s Open Data Program is one component of our ongoing efforts to be an open, transparent and accessible government.
+Surrey’s Open Data Program is one component of our commitment to be an open, transparent and accessible government.
 Open Data is the idea that certain data should be freely available to everyone to use and republish as they wish, without restrictions.
-The goal of open data is:
+The goal of open data is to:

-to enable socio-economic development (health care, education, economic productivity, and scientific research), which is accelerated by better access to data, or
+Enable socio-economic development (health care, education, economic productivity, and scientific research), which is accelerated by better access to data

-to create value in some other positive unforeseen way.
+Create value in some other positive unforeseen way

 Browse, Preview and Download data from our Beta Open Data Catalogue by searching categories such as Environment, Transportation, Community Services, Finance, Infrastructure, Recreation & Culture, and many more!